Specialists in Evaluation and Treatment of Male Infertility in New York City

 Evaluation of Men for Infertility

-Infertility evaluation and management involves taking a detailed history, checking vital signs including blood pressure, physical exam to look for vas deferens, testicular volume and any prostate abnormalities.
+Infertility evaluation and management involve taking a detailed history, checking vital signs including blood pressure, a physical exam to look for vas deferens, testicular volume, and any prostate abnormalities.
 Blood tests typically performed as part of the initial evaluation include testosterone levels, thyroid levels, kidney function tests and blood counts.
 Semen analysis is performed.

 Semen analysis: The key to Infertility Evaluation in Men.